Stew-McD/T-reX/docs/source/ExchangeEditor.rst

 Function Summary
 ----------------
-- **`ExchangeEditor`**: This function modifies the specified project's database by appending exchanges from the `db_wmf` to activities identified by `WasteAndMaterialSearch()`.
+- **`ExchangeEditor`**: This function modifies the specified project's database by appending exchanges from the `db_T_reX` to activities identified by `WasteAndMaterialSearch()`.
 Each appended exchange replicates the same amount and unit as the original technosphere waste and material exchange.

 Important Code Snippets
 -----------------------